Guilherme010101/iModBot2/4_Files/4-2_3D_Files/README.md

 ## Information

-This folder contains all cases used in iModBot for the batteries.
+This folder contains all cases used in iModBot for the batteries and the ifrared sensor.
 All outter holes dimensions are specifically designed for the iModBot chassis alone.

 Sterolithography files (STL) can be opened directly with CURA software for 3D printing.